M-Salman-Shah/my-portfolio/README.md

 # my-portfolio
 Thanks for reaching out to me!

-Website Type: Portfolio
+Website Type: Personal Portfolio
 URL: will be updated soon
 Author: M. Salman Shah
-License: All rights reserved.
-Take permission to use it.
+License: Completely free to use

 Description: My portfolio is a professional, clean, flexible, and customizable, acts as my resume and CV.
 It's ideal to showcase my online works.
 It's pretty savvy, minimal, and displays the information in a professional style.
 Built with clean and modern HTML5 + CSS3 + Bootstrap and JavaScript code.
 It's fully responsive and works perfectly on all devices and screen sizes.

 Features: Some of the key features include: